A Survey on Foundation Models for Personalized Federated Intelligence: Towards Efficient Personalized Federated Intelligence

 where \( \lambda \) controls the trade-off between task performance and sparsity.
 Figure~\ref{fig:pruning_compression} (a) illustrates how model pruning reduces the size and complexity of neural networks, thereby facilitating their deployment on resource-constrained edge devices.

-In FL, pruning helps reduce both local computation and uplink communication by transmitting only the pruned subset of model parameters.
+In addition, pruning helps reduce both local computation and uplink communication by transmitting only the pruned subset of model parameters.
 Moreover, structured pruning (e.g., filter-level or layer-level) is often preferred for better compatibility with edge hardware.
 Adaptive pruning strategies have also been explored to cater to client heterogeneity, where each client prunes the model according to its own computational constraints and data characteristics.
 This flexibility makes pruning particularly well-suited for FL scenarios involving FMs, where devices often operate under diverse memory and statistical constraints.
-Numerous studies have investigated model pruning techniques to enable efficient FL at the network edge~\cite{jiang2022model,jiang2022fedmp,jiang2023complement,yi2024fedpe,yu2025pruning}.
+Numerous studies have investigated model pruning techniques to enable efficient FL at the network edge~\cite{jiang2022fedmp,jiang2023complement,yi2024fedpe,yu2025pruning}.
 FMs, such as large transformers, contain multiple layers, attention heads, and feed-forward modules that are often overparameterized for downstream tasks.
-In FL with FMs, pruning allows each client to train or fine-tune a reduced version of the global model, significantly lowering computation costs and enabling participation from resource-constrained devices~\cite{bai2024fedspallm,fan2025ppc,wang2025efficient}.
-FedSPALLM~\cite{bai2024fedspallm} is the first work to apply pruning techniques to LLMs within an FL framework, aiming to improve communication efficiency and address system heterogeneity.
-It introduces a novel aggregation function that preserves important parameters by averaging only the non-zero elements across client models, thereby maintaining sparsity and relevance.
-To further address the challenges of limited client resources and the need for domain-specific knowledge privacy in FL, PPC-GPT~\cite{fan2025ppc} proposes compressing LLMs into task-specific small language models (SLMs), combined with a chain-of-thought distillation strategy to enable lightweight and effective local adaptation.
-By enabling lightweight model versions that retain essential performance, model pruning plays a central role in making FL practical for large-scale foundation models, particularly in cross-device or edge-centric environments.
+In FL with FMs, pruning enables each client to train or fine-tune a reduced version of the global model, significantly lowering computational costs and allowing resource-constrained devices to participate~\cite{bai2024fedspallm,fan2025ppc}.
+FedSpaLLM~\cite{bai2024fedspallm} is the first work to apply pruning techniques to LLMs within an FL framework, aiming to improve communication efficiency and mitigate system heterogeneity.
+It introduces a novel aggregation function that preserves important parameters by averaging only the non-zero elements across client models, thereby maintaining both sparsity and relevance.
+To further address limited client resources and the need to protect domain-specific knowledge in FL, PPC-GPT~\cite{fan2025ppc} compresses LLMs into task-specific small language models and employs a chain-of-thought distillation strategy to enable lightweight and effective local adaptation.
+By enabling lightweight model versions that retain essential performance, model pruning plays a central role in making FL practical for large-scale foundation models, particularly in cross-device environments.